 8. White Bread:

-White bread is made-up of plain flour which is formed from the processed wheat.
+White bread is made up of plain flour which is formed from processed wheat.
 As mentioned above, gluten in some people can lead to constipation.
-Plain flour is low in fiber and hence can cause constipation.
-Replace the white bread with whole wheat bread or multigrain bread, which has enough fiber.
+Plain flour is low in fibre and hence can cause constipation.
+Replace the white bread with whole wheat bread or multigrain bread, which has enough fibre.

 A large amount of fat in the chocolate can slow down the digestion process.
 Chocolates may more often affect people suffering from Irritable Bowel Syndrome.
 So, limit the intake of chocolates.